Can cats eat Blueberries?

 My cat isn't interested in blueberries.
 Should I insist?

-No. Fruit isn't nutritionally important for cats — if yours isn't interested, that's completely fine.
+No. Fruit isn't nutritionally important for cats — if yours isn't interested, that's completely fine and nothing to encourage.

 About this guidance